AliSoftware/pprof/README.md

 ## Example usages

-* For example you can use it to find all the Provisioning Profiles that are attached to a given Team, or with a given AppID, or that will expire after a given date.
+* Find all the Provisioning Profiles that are attached to a given Team, or with a given AppID, or that will expire after a given date.

-* You can also use it to list all your Provisioning Profiles and their inner information, like the provisioned device UDIDs, the list of certificates (with their associated subject/name), etc.
+* List all your Provisioning Profiles and their inner information, like the provisioned device UDIDs, the list of certificates (with their associated subject/name), etc.

 ### Using it from the command line